What's a PNG?

 Many enthusiasts capture digital photos as JPG files, and then convert to a PNG file to better support editing.
 Once the image is perfectly set, these same enthusiasts will then convert the file to a compressed JPG file to support more expedient file sharing.
 It can be helpful to think of JPG images as "viewing version" of a photo while the PNG image is more like a "work in progress".

-PNG is the perfect image format for making multiple edits your favorite photos.
-You can choose a variety of PNG image resolutions, but higher resolutions result in larger files and higher costs.
-The 300dpi standard is a perfectly acceptable resolution for viewing files on most digital screens, but Heirloom recommends a 600dpi or 1200dpi resolution to allow for good quality on larger displays.
+PNG is the perfect image format for making multiple edits to your favorite photos.
+You can choose a variety of PNG image resolutions, with higher resolutions resulting in larger files.
+The 300 dpi (dots per inch) standard is a perfectly acceptable resolution for viewing files on most digital screens, but 600 dpi quality is better on larger displays, and 1200 dpi supports even finer editing.

-The PNG digital image file is extremely resilient and moves across the connected world at the speed of light.
-As digital data, it can be copied and stored in multiple locations, further increasing it's life expectancy to what one might consider indelible.
-This has lead to a worldwide boom in photo scanning to copy old printed photographs, photo negatives, and photo slides into a digital format.
+The PNG digital image file is extremely resilient and moves across the world at the speed of light.
+As digital data, it can be copied and stored in multiple locations, further increasing its life expectancy to what one might consider indelible.
+This has lead to a worldwide digitizing boom and race to scan and forever save old printed photographs, negatives, and slides.